You became who you needed to be. It's no longer sustainable.

 PSYCHOLOGICAL INTENSIVES

-I work primarily with self-funding clients, and with a select number of insurers including Allianz, Aviva, Bupa Global, Cigna, Healix, Vitality, and WPA.
+I work primarily with self-funding clients, and with a select number of insurers including Allianz, Bupa International, Cigna, Healix, Vitality, and WPA.
+Bupa UK referrals are not currently accepted.

 Questions?